melke/CloudKitDictionarySyncer/README.md

 Still, this is a very simple utility, that doesn't take advantage of all aspects of CloudKit.
 The plist xml is simply saved in a single field in the users private CloudKit database.
-If you are looking for more sophisticated syncing, I would recommend using [Couchbase Lite IOS](https://github.com/couchbase/couchbase-lite-ios) in combination a Couchbase or CouchDB server.
+If you are looking for more sophisticated syncing, I would recommend using [Couchbase Lite IOS](https://github.com/couchbase/couchbase-lite-ios) in combination with a Couchbase or CouchDB server.
 That is a better solution for syncing the user data.
 However, if you want to avoid user logins in your app, you would still need to save a generated username in iCloud.
 For that, you could use CloudKitDictionarySyncer :)